$54.99

 By purchasing from ResearchChemical.com, you acknowledge and agree that you are acquiring Research Chemicals.
 These chemical substances are specifically designed for utilization in scientific and medical research endeavors.

-It is important to note that these research chemicals are exclusively intended for laboratory use.
+It is essential to note that these research chemicals are intended exclusively for laboratory use.
 They are not sold for consumer use.

 Please be advised that the statements made on this website have not been evaluated by the U.S. Food and Drug Administration (FDA).
 Furthermore, the products offered by this company are not intended to diagnose, treat, cure, or prevent any disease.